-Having your wedding in Dublin is very popular for many reasons.
-If you live in the city, it’s easy to invite all your friends and family to a local venue.
-It’s very convenient if you are planning an international or a destination weddings and your guests are flying over.
+Then there are the practical reasons.
+If you live in Dublin it’s easy to invite all your friends and family to a venue in the city centre.
+It’s also handy if you are planning an international or a destination wedding and your guests are flying over.
 Or maybe your heart is just set on Dublin, its quirky streets and beautiful urban atmosphere.
 One way or another, there are plenty of fantastic Dublin wedding venues to choose from.

 Located in the very heart of Dublin, on Exchequer Street, Fallon & Byrne is one of the most popular Dublin wedding venues.
 It’s an iconic spot for city foodies – there’s a supermarket on the ground floor with high quality artisan foods, and a cellar wine bar in the basement.
 The first floor is a restaurant, and the Ballroom is on the second floor – a popular space for weddings, ceremonies, and events.
 The large windows let in plenty of light and overlook the historic George’s Arcade.
 With its focus on great food and wine, you can have a truly sumptuous wedding party.

-Fallon and Byrne hosts both ceremonies and wedding dinners in the ballroom, starting from 50 guests midweek and 80 on weekends.
+Fallon and Byrne hosts both ceremonies and wedding dinners in the ballroom, starting from 50 guests midweek and 80 on weekends, with its maximum at 120 guests.
 For the drinks reception you’ll need to book a space in one of the city centre pubs – the Stag’s Head is a popular choice and it’s just around the corner.
 During this time Fallon and Byrne can change the layout of the room to serve dinner.

 There are no set packages, as they like to tailor everything to each individual couple.
 Most couples go for a sit-down meal but there’s also a banquet option with pod tables and a banquet menu where guests are free to walk around and mingle.
 There’s also a sumptuous wedding desert table option that you really can’t miss!
 Food and wine is at the heart of everything they do at Fallon and Byrne.